tejaoleti199/projectdemo/README.md

 # projectdemo
-This is my first project
+This is my first  GIT repository
+Author - Teja Oleti